dgkanatsios/azuregameserversscalingkubernetes/docs/FAQ.md

 # open localhost:4040 on your browser
 ```

-## I see that you have a self-signed key for authentication with WebhookServer.
+## I see that you have a self-signed certificate for authentication with WebhookServer.
 How can I generate my own?

 Easy enough, use openssl ([source](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl))